What is Reiki, and What are its Benefits?

 As we live our lives, parts of ourselves can become hidden by the effects of trauma, fear, pain, lies, and limiting beliefs.
 To find ourselves again we usually have to clear the pathway, peel the layers of the onion, strip away the old paint, cut through the fog, open the Russian doll—or, ya know, any other metaphor that resonates.

-Reiki is a gentle way of clearing and releasing what’s been getting in the way.
+Reiki is a gentle way of releasing what’s been getting in the way.
 It’s a beautifully simple process: all you have to do is show up and receive a treatment.

 Afterward, it’s up to you to keep that pathway to self-love a little more clear.
 I've found that Reiki makes it much easier to see what you need to do—and to actually do it.